CloudDevCrusader/CloudDevCrusader/src/README.md

 This is a blog home page demo.

-To use this layout, you should set both `layout: BlogHome` and `home: true` in the page front matter.
+To use this layout, you should set both `layout: Blog` and `home: true` in the page front matter.

 For related configuration docs, please see [blog homepage](https://vuepress-theme-hope.github.io/v2/guide/blog/home/).